emerald-dao/0-hello-world/README.md

 ---

-# Checkpoint 4: 💾 Deploy it!
+# Checkpoint 4: 💾 Deploy it to testnet!

 📔 Ready to deploy to a public testnet?!?